-Delicious, Authentic Polish Paczki recipe traditionally made for Fat Tuesday or Thursday in February to celebrate the last day before Lent fasting begins.
+A delicious, authentic Polish Pączki recipe (Polish donuts), traditionally made for Fat Tuesday or Thursday in February, to celebrate the last day before Lent fasting begins.

 When it comes to Fat Tuesday, I’m all about the Polish tradition of Paczki!
-The Polish do it right, because these are definitely a worthy Fat Tuesday splurge!
+The Polish do it right, because these Polish donuts are definitely a worthy Fat Tuesday splurge!

 In Poland, Paczki are eaten on Fat Thursday, which is the last Thursday prior to Ash Wednesday (prior to lent).
 The traditional reason for making pączki was to use up all the lard, sugar, eggs and fruit in the house, in preparation for the fasting of Lent ahead.